 Question Answer Marks 2(e) To what extent is multiculturalism a strength of modern industrial societies?
-15 Possible answers: Arguments for: multicultural society encourages greater tolerance and understanding of difference because culture is seen as something to be protected and celebrated; multiculturalism brings diversification in cultural products - so there is greater cultural diversity in foods, drink, dress, music etc. and this enriches society as a whole; multiculturalism has historically brought a variety of skills and knowledge into one country which may lead to increased entrepreneurialism and trading opportunities; cities that are culturally diverse are often popular tourist destinations e.g. London - many find the diversity enriching; any other reasonable response.
-Arguments against: multiculturalism may lead to language barriers - if ethnic minorities continue to speak their own language it may hold back their chances for social mobility or their children's chances of doing well in education which means that inequalities continue from one generation to another; in some countries multiculturalism has led to increased nationalism, often based on asserting the primacy of one culture - sometimes leading to struggles for independence and the fracturing of nation states; forced multiculturalism e.g. due to colonisation has often led to conflict/racism between different ethnic communities; diversity of culture can lead to conflict as some argue that minority cultures are given too many rights e.g. if they have the right to have their children educated in their native language this may be expensive to provide; some minority cultures may stay too separate from the host community so there is too little integration resulting in a defensive mindset and possibly to extremism; multiculturalism is too idealistic - it is unlikely that very different cultures can co-exist harmoniously if they have radically different norms and values; many countries in the West which have experienced high levels of immigration are now using citizenship tests to ensure that people understand the core culture, laws and history; any ot
+15 2(e) societies?
+Possible answers: Arguments for: multiculturalism allows smaller cultures to maintain their language and cultural norms; a multicultural society encourages greater tolerance and understanding of difference because culture is seen as something to be protected and celebrated; multiculturalism brings diversification in cultural products - so there is greater cultural diversity in foods, drink, dress, music etc. and this enriches society as a whole; multiculturalism has historically brought a variety of skills and knowledge into one country which may lead to increased entrepreneurialism and trading opportunities; cities that are culturally diverse are often popular tourist destinations e.g. London - many find the diversity enriching; any other reasonable response.
+Arguments against: multiculturalism may lead to language barriers - if ethnic minorities continue to speak their own language it may hold back their chances for social mobility or their children's chances of doing well in education which means that inequalities continue from one generation to another; in some countries multiculturalism has led to increased nationalism, often based on asserting the primacy of one culture - sometimes leading to struggles for independence and the fracturing of nation states; forced multiculturalism e.g. due to colonisation has often led to conflict/racism between different ethnic communities; diversity of culture can lead to conflict as some argue that minority cultures are given too many rights e.g. if they have the right to have their children educated in their native language this may be expensive to provide; some minority cultures may stay too separate from the host community so there is too little integration resulting in a defensive mindset and possibly to extremism; multiculturalism is too idealistic - it is unlikely that very different cultures can co-exist harm 15 many countries in the West which have experienced high levels of immigration are now using citizenship tests to ensure that people understand the core culture, laws and history; any other reasonable response.